Is my daughter throwing fast enough?

 Well… balanced strength training and structured weekly pitching reps will help accelerate speed increases organically.

-I have speed drills that I use to teach girls to use their legs better and to synchronize their lower half of their body with their upper half, like the walk-through drill.
+I have speed drills that I use to teach girls to use their legs better and to synchronize the lower half of their body with their upper half, like the walk-through drill.
 The following 3-step walk-through drill video wonderfully demonstrated by Amanda Scarborough is recommended to add to your daily pitching warmups to help increase speed by utilizing leg drive and speeding up the arm circle.

 Softball pitching drill to help increase speed!